Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 var question2 = {!-question2-!};
 ```

 Now you have your survey parameters available in your template.
 From here you can do your frontend magic.
+See Example below.

+# Debugging

+Always test your pdf template on the resultsreen first.
+If some external css or javascript is not found, phantomjs will propably fail without any meaningfull errors.
+In the resultscreen you can monitor those errors in your console.
+Set createpdf to false.

+# Quirks:

+-It's not always rendered the way you want so test and try to fix it, don't assume it will be perfect right away.
+Google for phantomJs and your problem.

-#### Example
+# Example

 There are many ways to make use of these variables.
 I will give an example.
 There may be better solutions (like using javacript classes etc).